-Here are some examples: During the past three years, our JD-MBA graduates accepted positions at companies such as Altman Vilandrie & Company, AON, Bain & Company, Barclays Capital, Boston Consulting Group, Cerberus Capital Management, Citi, Deutsche Bank, Driehaus Capital Management, Glencore International, Goldman Sachs, Harvard Management Company, Intercontinental Hotels, Lazard Middle Market, L.E.K.
-Consulting, Marakon, McKinsey & Company, Metropolitan Bank, Monitor Group, Morgan Stanley, Pacific Alternative Asset Management Company (PAAMCO), PriceWaterhouseCoopers, Siemens Energy, Solar Capital, SumZero, Tishman Speyer, TomorrowVentures, Vitera Healthcare Solutions, William Blair, and UBS.
+Here are some examples: During the past three years, our JD-MBA graduates accepted positions at companies such as Adobe Systems, Altman Vilandrie & Company, Alvarez & Marsal, Amazon, AMD Ventures, AON, Apple, AppNexus, Bain & Company, Bank of America, Barclays Capital, Cerberus Capital Management, Citadel Asset Management, Citibank, Deutsche Bank, Dish Network, Driehaus Capital Management, Glencore International, Groupon, Harvard Management Company, L.E.K.
+Consulting, Macquarie Capital, Marakon, McKinsey & Company, Monitor Group, MTV, NuMat Technologies, Oliver Wyman, Pacific Alternative Asset Management Company (PAAMCO), PriceWaterhouseCoopers, Siemens Energy, Solar Capital, SumZero, Tishman Speyer, TomorrowVentures, UBS, Unilever, Vitera Healthcare Solutions, and William Blair.

 It is equally important to consider career trajectory—not just the first job—for history shows that great success lies ahead for most who obtain a Northwestern JD or JD-MBA.
+In fact, a recent Forbes study found that Northwestern Law graduates have the second highest median mid-career salary of any law school in the country.
 Focusing solely on our JD-MBA alumni, here is a sampling of what some of them are doing now.